-This version combines coconut milk with gin, lime, ginger juice, some sweetener, and a touch of seltzer water.
+This version combines coconut milk with gin, lime, ginger juice, some sweetener, and a touch of seltzer water (you could try lime hard seltzer instead, if you want to increase the alcohol content).
 The ginger juice is a nice touch, as the ginger’s spiciness helps to the sweetness of other ingredients.

 It’s also nice to find a coconut drink that doesn’t rely on rum.
 Using gin instead makes this a more refreshing drink, one you might end up making time and time again.

 Winter Sunshine Rum Cocktail

 This cocktail brings us back to rum, but it’s still a delicious choice.